DragnaCarta/Curse-of-Strahd-Reloaded/Appendices/Non-Player Characters.md

 ***Emotions.*** Cyrus most often feels curious, intrigued, determined, agitated, impatient, or skeptical.

+***Motivations.*** Cyrus wants to help Strahd restore Castle Ravenloft, believing that Strahd will furnish him with the knowledge required to restore his family to their original forms.

 ***Inspirations.*** When playing Cyrus, channel Ebenezar Scrooge (*A Christmas Carol*), Grandpa Simpson (*The Simpsons*), and Grand Maester Pycelle (*Game of Thrones*).

 **Character Information**